tanaikech/ToolsForMCPServer/README.md

 # Appendix

-## Add custom tools
+## Add custom tools and prompts

-You might want to add your custom tools to the MCP server.
+You might want to add your custom tools and promts to the MCP server.
 At that time, please refer to the following script.

+If you are required to add only tools, please remove `prompts/list` and `prompts/get` from `itemsForMCP`.
+If you are required to add only prompts, please remove `tools/list` from `itemsForMCP`.

 ```javascript
 /**